 A: No. You must pay by Debit/Credit card or by CRO customer account.
-You may, however, top up your customer account using a cheque.
-From 1st June 2018 the CRO will no longer be accepting cheques as a method of payment to top up a Customer Account.
-The use of cheques is being phased out, this began with the removal of this option when filing a B1 Annual Return.
+The CRO no longer accepts cheques as a method of payment to top up a Customer Account.
+(The use of cheques is being phased out, this began with the removal of this option when filing a B1 Annual Return).
 A Customer Account can be topped up by Credit Card or through an Electronic Funds Transfer (EFT) provided that you put your Customer Account number as a reference on the EFT and you notify us by email that such a transfer has occurred.

 Q 7: If I file more than one B1 online for the same year and pay the fee each time by credit card will my money be refunded?

 A: No, your money will not be refunded.
 Remember that if you have chosen to pay by credit card, payment will be taken immediately and is NON REFUNDABLE (as we cannot store card details).
 If you would prefer to pay by customer account, payment will not be deducted from your customer account until signatures are applied.
-Open a customer account online.
-If an annual return is filed late, late filing penalties apply and, where applicable, the company also loses its entitlement to claim audit exemption in the current year and in the following year.
+If an annual return is filed late, late filing fees apply and, where applicable, the company also loses its entitlement to claim audit exemption in the following two years.

 Q 8: How do I open a CRO Customer account?